haskell-serbia/tutorials/dependent_types.md

 f :: ∑ (x :: Bool) (if x then Int else String) -> String f (x,y) = ???
 ```
-So now we have a function from `sigma` to `String` and we are able to use local assumptions about `y` which is a term level data
+So now we have a function from `sigma` to `String` , we know that `x` is of type `Bool` but we have no idea what `y` is .
+What can we do with it ?
+We can pattern match on it!

 ```
 f :: (x :: Bool) (if x then Int else String) -> String